robertalexa/rpi-raid1-root-partition/README.md

 ```
 ```
 kernel=kernel8.img
-initramfs initrd.img-5.10.52-v8+ followkernel
+initramfs initramfs-raid.gz followkernel
 ```
 Check your version of the kernel in `/boot`.
-In my case it was called `kernel8.img`
+In my case (rpi 4 x64) it was called `kernel8.img`
-For initramds use the version from the output at step 17.

 20. `sudo reboot`
 21. Edit boot cmdline